ccmdesign/daigest/docs/deploy-vercel.md

 - Default (`DISABLE_PLAYWRIGHT=1`): relies on the HTTP provider only.
 Works everywhere with lower fidelity.
 - Enable Playwright only if the target host supports Chromium (e.g. Vercel with custom build steps or a self-hosted runtime).

 Set the environment variable in the Vercel dashboard (`Project Settings → Environment Variables`).
+Unless you override it, Vercel will run the function on its default Node.js runtime (currently Node 22+), which is compatible with this codebase.

 ## 2. Configure the Function